Mitchell County, North Carolina: Education

 Mitchell High School is a comprehensive four-year high school (9-12) centrally located in the community of Ledger when built in 1978.

 Spruce Pine is home to three schools: Greenlee Primary (K-2), Deyton Elementary (3–5), and Harris Middle (6–8).
 Bakersville is home to two schools: Gouge Primary (K-4) and Bowman Middle (5–8).

 Mayland Community College also calls Mitchell County home.
 Founded by an act of the North Carolina General Assembly in 1971, Mayland hosts some 35 curriculum programs and provides vocational and technical training, along with college transfer opportunities to residents of the region.

-Penland School of Crafts is a educational facility located in the Penland Community.
+Penland School of Crafts is an educational facility located in the Penland Community.
 It is designed to educate students who will apply workable knowledge in creation of books, paper, clay, drawing, glass, iron, metals, photography, printmaking and letterpress, textiles, and wood.
 The school was established in the early 1920s, it is the largest and oldest professional crafts school in the United States.